Al Rollins: Playing career

 Before joining the NHL, Rollins played with the Vancouver Canucks in the PCHL.
 Next year, Rollins at age 21, moved to Edmonton to play for the Edmonton Flyers.
 Rollins believed the Flyers were a team capable of capturing the Allan Cup and he also believed if he played well enough he might get signed into the NHL.
 Rollins' gamble paid off and the Edmonton Flyers won the Allan Cup in 1947–48.
 He played 24 games that season, winning 20 and posting a 1.93 GAA.

 Rollins played in the minor leagues for a couple of years before he was signed by the Toronto Maple Leafs in 1950–51.
 Rumors had it that he was there to simply put pressure on Turk Broda to lose weight.
 This was not exactly true as the Leafs also needed to shore up their rapidly thinning goaltender depth chart.
 That season the Maple Leafs won the Stanley Cup.

 Rollins could not convince the Leafs management that he could be their full-time goaltender.
 In 1951–52, he was traded to the Chicago Black Hawks for veteran Harry Lumley.
 For five years he played for the Black Hawks, a team that usually finished last in the NHL which majorly contributed to his 141-205-83 record.
-But despite that, hockey pundits saw Rollins as one of the league's best goaltenders and in 1953–54 he played in the NHL All-Star Game and was awarded the Hart Trophy, even though he only won 12 games and lost 47 that season.
+But despite that, hockey pundits saw Rollins as one of the league's best goaltenders.

+In 1953–54, he played in the NHL All-Star Game and was awarded the Hart Trophy after he played in 66 games during Chicago's franchise-worst 51-loss season.
+He posted a 3.23 GAA with seven shutouts and 47 losses, but finished first in voting for the award ahead of Detroit's Red Kelly and Montréal's Maurice Richard.

-Rollins is, as of 2020, one of three eligible players, along with Tommy Anderson and Jose Theodore, to win the Hart Memorial Trophy and not be elected to the Hockey Hall of Fame.
+Rollins is, as of 2025, one of four eligible players, along with Tommy Anderson, Jose Theodore, and Carey Price, to win the Hart Memorial Trophy and not be elected to the Hockey Hall of Fame.

 In 1957–58, the Chicago Black Hawks acquired Glenn Hall from the Detroit Red Wings.
 Rollins was sent to the minor leagues as the Black Hawks preferred Hall.
 He would stay in the minor leagues until 1959–60, when he was signed on by the New York Rangers.
 He played 10 games with the club before he was sent back to the minor leagues again.
 This would mark the end of his NHL career.
 In 1966, although he was 37 years old, Rollins helped the Drumheller Miners to an Allan Cup victory in 1965–66.